 Typical Chapter Reference:

 3. Piecuch P, Wloch M, Varandas AJC.
-Renormalized coupled cluster methods: Theoretical foundations and application to potential function of water.
+Renormalized coupled-cluster methods: Theoretical foundations and application to the potential function of water.
 In: Lahmar S, Maruani J, Wilson S, Delgado-Barrio G, Eds.
 Progress in theoretical chemistry and physics, Springer, Berlin 2007; vol. 16: pp. 65-133.
 Book Reference:

 4. Abramowitz M, Stegun I. Handbook of mathematical functions.
 Dover: New York 1965.
 Edited Book: 5.
 Ibach H, Mills DL, Eds.
 Electron energy loss spectroscopy and surface vibrations.
 Academic Press: New York 1982.
 Conference Proceedings: 6.
 Leigh C, Androula N, Vitali P. Physica Status Solidi (A): Proceedings of the 3rd international conference porous semiconductors - science and technology; May 2003; WILEY VCH Verlag, Berlin, GmbH, Germany 2003.
 Journal Article on the Internet:

 7. Zhang X, Zhang ZL, Glotzer SC.
 Simulation study of cyclic tethered nanocube self-assemblies: effect of tethered nanocube architectures.
 Nanotechnology .
 21 March 2007, 18(11): Available from: stacks.iop.org/Nano/18/115706 Some important points to remember: